openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 lambda body.

-If completing normally at runtime, the evaluation of a lambda expression produces a reference to an object.
-In that case, it is similar to the evaluation of a class instance creation expression.
+If completing normally at runtime, the evaluation of a lambda expression produces a reference to an allocated and initialized new instance of a function type (see :ref:`Function Types`) that corresponds to the lambda signature.

-The evaluation of a lambda expression:

--  Allocates and initializes a new instance of a class with the properties below; or

--  Refers to an existing instance of a class with the properties below.
+In that case, it is similar to the evaluation of a class instance creation expression (see :ref:`New Expressions`).

 If the available space is not sufficient for a new instance to be created, then the evaluation of the lambda expression completes abruptly, and ``OutOfMemoryError`` is thrown.

-During a lambda expression evaluation, the captured values of the lambda expression are saved to the internal state of the lambda.
+During a lambda expression evaluation, the captured values of the lambda expression are saved to the internal state of the created instance.

 .. index::
    runtime